aniketkeshri12/CNN-Image-Classification/README.md

 The trainA.py and trainB.py script is used to train the CNN using the optimizer class with various options that can be specified using command-line arguments.
 Here is a description of the available options.
 The deafult values are set according to what worked best in the wandb sweeps.

+# PART A : Training from Scratch
+Here I , built a small CNN model consisting of 5 convolution layers.
+Each convolution layer would be followed by an activation and a max-pooling layer.
+Then after 5 such conv-activation-maxpool blocks, i have kept one dense layer followed by the output layer containing 10  neurons

+i used following hyper parameters configuration for this:

+    "parameters": {

+         "image_size" : {

+            "values": [224, 256]

+        },

+         "epochs": {

+            "values": [5,10]

+        },

+        "activation_function":

+        {

+            "values" : ["LeakyReLU" ,"Mish", "SiLU", "GELU", "ReLU"]

+        },

+        "dropout_factor":

+        {

+            "values": [0 ,0.1 , 0.2 , 0.3, 0.4]

+        },

+        "num_of_filters": {

+            "values": [32, 64]

+        },

+        "filter_multiplier": {

+            "values": [0.3 , 0.4 , 0.5]

+        },

+        "learning_rate" : {

+            "values" : [0.0001, 0.0003]

+            },

+        "apply_data_augmentation" : {

+            "values" : [True]

+            },

+    }

 """Train"""

 if __name__ == "__main__":